 GREENSBORO, N.C. – Guilford College head football coach Chris

-will enroll for classes beginning in August.
+and will enroll for classes beginning in August.
 They make up part of

 Rusiewicz’s first recruiting class at Guilford since he took over the